-- 1. Remove all food from the refrigerator.

-- 2. Pack all frozen food in dry ice.
+Remove all food.
+Pack frozen food in dry ice.
+Unplug the refrigerator and clean it thoroughly.

-- 3. Unplug the refrigerator.

-- 4. Clean it thoroughly.
-Rinse well and dry.

-- Take out all removable parts, wrap them well, and tape them together so they don't shift and rattle.

-- 6. Screw in the leveling rollers.

-- 7. Tape the doors shut and tape the power supply cord to the cabinet.
+Take out all removable parts.
+Wrap all parts well and tape them together so they don't shift and rattle.
+Screw in the leveling legs; tape the doors shut; and tape the electric cord to the cabinet.